AmanMponda/frontend_bushman/DEPLOYMENT.md

 - `public/_redirects` - Handles SPA routing (copied to dist during build)
 - Cloudflare Pages automatically handles SPA routing via the `_redirects` file

+**Important:** Do NOT create a `wrangler.toml` file - that's for Cloudflare Workers, not Pages.
+Cloudflare Pages will automatically deploy your static site from the `dist` folder.

 **Note**: Cloudflare Pages automatically detects the base path as `/` for root deployments.
 No additional configuration needed!

 ### GitHub Pages